decentraland/bronzeage-node/README.md

 TeaZxyQATonFFFLCXZMydUfGGUWwBsg9Je
 ```

+For more info on how to use the command line interface, check [this bcoin wiki page](https://github.com/bcoin-org/bcoin/wiki/CLI) (decentraland-node is a fork of bcoin, so most functionality is the same).

 #### Listing and drawing a map of your controlled tiles:

 Use the following command in bash to list all your tiles.